ehmicky/autoserver/docs/logging.md

-To avoid the request information to be too big or leak security information, one can set filters using the [server option](start.md#server-options) `loggerFilter`.
+To avoid the request information to be too big or leak security information, one can set filters using the [server option](start.md#server-options) `logFilter`.

-`loggerFilter` is an object, with each property being a function that takes parts of the request information and returns it modified.
+`logFilter` is an object, with each property being a function that takes parts of the request information and returns it modified.
 It is also possible to use an array of strings instead as a shortcut, in order to only keep some properties.